yatharth023/BookNest/README.md

 # 📚 BookNest – Book Management App

 BookNest is a sleek and functional React-based web application designed to manage your personal book collection.
-Users can add, search, and view books with cover previews, light/dark theme toggling, and a modern responsive UI.
+Users can add, search, and view books with cover previews, and a modern responsive UI.

 ---